If you’ve always wanted a Vortex Razor, now might be your chance to have one.

 The Vortex Razor HD LHT comes with a zero stop ring dubbed the RevStop Zero System.
 Once you have your zero, remove the turret knob and center screw.
 Install the zero stop ring until it secures firmly in place.
 Rotate the zero stop ring clockwise until it comes to a stop.
 Replace the turret and line the 0 with the dot on the scope body.
 Reinstall the center screw.

 The Razor HD LHT lives up to Razor standards of quality and performance.
 While extremely versatile, it’s a deer hunting performer in all conditions and for many hunting styles.

-The quality of the scope far exceeds that of its price point.
+The quality of the rifle scope far exceeds that of its price point.
 With extra features, a customizable turret coupon, and a 42mm aperture and 30mm tube in a lightweight platform, it’s a scope that’s made to outperform its competition.

 It’s fair enough to say that this Razor HD LHT is a scope that can rule them all.

 - Maven RS.4 5-30x56 FFP Review (Tested...
 Is It Value For Money?)